-The School of Experimental Psychology is a collegiate place in which to work and study.
-We offer undergraduate and postgraduate taught courses, and have a lively and highly productive community of PhD students and research staff.
+The School of Experimental Psychology is a vibrant, friendly, and exciting place to work and study in.
+We offer accredited undergraduate and postgraduate taught courses, and have a lively and productive community of PhD students and research staff.

 Experimental Psychology is one of seven schools in the Faculty of Science, whose current strength in research and teaching places it in the elite group of science faculties in the UK.

 Psychology at the University of Bristol was established in 1901 with the appointment of Conwy Lloyd Morgan, the first UK Professor of Psychology (and Ethics).

 From its early 20th century origins in the Faculty of Arts, to a Science that touches on far-reaching themes across the discipline, the history of experimental psychology at the University of Bristol (PDF, 308kB) can be traced back through the accomplishments of many renowned academics and their fascinating discoveries.